 The results of today’s single-use, throw-away plastic culture can be seen on sea shores and in oceans everywhere.
 Plastic waste is increasingly polluting the oceans and according to one estimation, by 2050 the oceans could contain more plastic than fish by weight.

 New EU rules, adopted by MEPs on 27 March 2019, tackle lost fishing gear and the 10 single-use plastic products most widely found on European shores.
 Together these two groups account for 70% of marine litter.
+These new rules were also approved by the Council in May 2019.

 Plastic doesn’t just make a mess on the shores, it also hurts marine animals who get entangled in larger pieces and mistake smaller pieces for food.
 Ingestion of plastic particles can prevent them from digesting normal food and might attract toxic chemical pollutants to their organisms.